gooseproject/main/Howtos/Rebuild_an_os_with_free_software.rst

 Bootstrapping and The Buildroot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One of the major things to get right is the buildroot.
 This is the ultimate component for bootstrapping Koji properly.
 Referring to the `Koji Server Bootstrap <http://fedoraproject.org/wiki/Koji/ServerBootstrap>`_ document is a good way to get started.
-This document does not, however, explain what should be in the buildroot.
+This document does not, however, explain what should be in the buildroot (unless you look really close and find the command that Fedora uses).
 A buildroot in Koji is simply put, the minimal amount of rpms (with their dependencies resolved) required to build any package.
 Essentially, creating a buildroot will take the bulk of setup and configuration in Koji.

 The GoOSe buildroot for the dist-g6-build tag is approximately 91 packages for binary and 25 for source.

+Getting the buildroot correct is imperative to the success of the release you are building.
+Luckily, if you don't get it right the first time, you can try, try again. **Everything must be built from source**.
+It is very important **NOT** to violate any laws or copyrights.
+Importing packages should *only* be done if they have previously been built from source elsewhere.
+However, it is *highly* recommended to build from source wherever possible.